heathermortensen/SkunkGame/README.md

 ### Future Project Improvements

 - [x] Make the pause between players shorter and create a pause after selecting "Yes" to option to roll the dice.

-- [ ] Add loop around playerTurns for 5 rounds of game.
+- [x] Add loop around playerTurns for 5 rounds of game.
 But, not yet.
 Otherwise, it will take forever to run the program.

 - [ ] Move Any remaining output into SkunkUI.java class.
-There's some scorecard outputs and a Dice.java picture.
+There's some scorecard outputs in the Player class and a Dice.java picture.

 - [x] Make Scorecard output at the end of each round of turns.

 - [ ] Do I have time to add some tests?

 - [ ] Add MVC

 - [x] Clean up GitHub README.md

+- [ ] Update the program output inside the readme.

+- [ ] Make class diagram

+- [ ] 		System.out.println("fix scorecard output.");
+  		System.out.println("Double skunk isn't clearing all rounds of points.");
+  		System.out.println("winner doesn't work.
+That function is messy.");